timjbray/jekyll-now/_posts/2018-06-01-File-New-Project.md

 ## It's all secondary

-While choosing great technologies and tools will help a project succeed, I've found they are all secondary to having the right processes.
+While choosing great technologies and tools will help a project succeed, I've found they are secondary to having the right processes, culture, automation & measurement.
 Processes that consistently help build the right product in the right way.